 3 Partial query matching - Because React Query uses deterministic query key serialization, this allows you to manipulate variable groups of queries without having to know each individual query-key that you want to match, eg. you can refetch every query that starts with

 todosin its key, regardless of variables, or you can target specific queries with (or without) variables or nested properties, and even use a filter function to only match queries that pass your specific conditions.

 4 Pre-usage Query Configuration - This is simply a fancy name for being able to configure how queries and mutations will behave before they are used.
 For instance, a query can be fully configured with defaults beforehand and when the time comes to use it, only

 useQuery(key)is necessary, instead of being required to pass the fetcher and/or options with every usage.
 SWR does have a partial form of this feature by allowing you to pre-configure a default fetcher, but only as a global fetcher, not on a per-query basis and definitely not for mutations.

 5 Automatic Refetch after Mutation - For truly automatic refetching to happen after a mutation occurs, a schema is necessary (like the one graphQL provides) along with heuristics that help the library know how to identify individual entities and entities types in that schema.

-6 Normalized Caching - React Query and SWR do not currently support automatic-normalized caching which describes storing entities in a flat architecture to avoid some high-level data duplication.
+6 Normalized Caching - React Query, SWR and RTK-Query do not currently support automatic-normalized caching which describes storing entities in a flat architecture to avoid some high-level data duplication.